 Commercial and Residential Paving

-Sewells Paving currently holds the title for the best paving company in both Fredericton and Carleton County.
+Sewells Paving has been voted the best paving company six years in a row in the Fredericton and Carleton County area.

 Apart from residential services, Sewells Paving also strives to improve commercial constructions by ensuring safe and attractive paving and property maintenance for the greater Fredericton, Carleton County and Charlotte County region.

 Sewells Paving is a trusted and reliable paving contractor in terms of well-insured and cost-effective paving solutions.

 Sewells Paving provides customers with custom-built and high quality produced pavement to earn utmost satisfaction and approval.